• That there is one God who is eternal, all-knowing, all-powerful, and holy

 Pastor Jim Goodew became Grace’s Interim Pastor in April 2013, and then was officially called as Pastor in January of 2014.
 He was originally born and raised in Austin, MN, where he was saved in the 8th grade following a message from God’s Word given at church.
 Pastor Goodew earned both his BS in Pastoral Studies and his MA in Practical Theology at Faith Baptist Bible College and Seminary in Ankeny, Iowa.
 Prior to coming to Grace Baptist Fellowship, Pastor Goodew served as pastor at Faith Baptist Church in Brainerd, MN, for 26 years.
 He has had extensive post seminary training and experience in biblical counseling.

-Pastor Goodew met his wife, Susie at Faith Baptist Bible College and Seminary in Ankeny, Iowa.
-She is the daughter of missionary parents to Hong Kong.
-Together Pastor Goodew and his wife have 6 children, and 2 grandchildren.
+Pastor Goodew met his wife, Susie Paswaters, at Faith Baptist Bible College and Seminary in Ankeny, Iowa.
+She is the daughter of former missionary parents to Hong Kong.
+Together, Pastor Goodew and his wife have had six children, and two grandchildren.
 The Goodews enjoy the outdoors, particularly gardening and hiking.
 Pastor Goodew also loves fishing and hunting.

-Pastor Goodew is burdened that the local church faithfully and practically proclaim God’s Word.
+Pastor Goodew is burdened for the local church to faithfully, doctrinally, and practically proclaim God’s Word from the Bible.
 He desires to help people come to know the Lord personally, and then also equip people to use their gifts and abilities in serving the Lord faithfully.
-His favorite verse is Psalm 16:11 “You will show me the path of life; In Your presence is fullness of joy; At Your right hand are pleasures forevermore.”
+His favorite verse is Psalm 16:11, “You will show me the path of life; In Your presence is fullness of joy; At Your right hand are pleasures forevermore.”

 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.